Summary / TL;DR

 Google Ads or PPC marketing constantly updates how it works, so you must keep up with these changes.

-But then again, SKAGs with only one keyword per ad group are famous for their exact match keyword strategy.
-So, the ongoing debate of which is better — STAG or SKAG, continues.
+But then again, SKAGs with only one keyword per ad group are famous for their exact-match keyword strategy.
+So, the ongoing debate of which is better, STAG or SKAG, continues.

 What Are Single Keyword Ad Groups (SKAGs)?

-Moving on to its account structure, SKAGs usually follow any of the below formats.
+Regarding its account structure, SKAGs usually follow any of the below formats.

 - Ad groups with a massive budget in a single campaign.